 Step #11 Assemble the Chicken Coop Walls

 After you’ve made a level spot for your chicken coop and finished building all four walls, it’s time to put them together.
-We suggest putting the four walls together where you’re planning on keeping it so you don’t have to move it after it’s assembled.
+We suggest putting the four walls together where you’re planning on keeping them so you don’t have to move them after it’s assembled.

 Along with the four walls of the chicken coop, we also used treated lumber at the base of the henhouse and run.

 In this picture, you can see the henhouse (with the first set of trusses), and the treated lumber that serves as the foundation of the entire thing.
 We added on the run after we set up this part of the chicken coop.